Angiogenesis: Tumor angiogenesis

 Cancer cells are cells that have lost their ability to divide in a controlled fashion.
 A malignant tumor consists of a population of rapidly dividing and growing cancer cells that progressively accrues mutations.
 However, tumors need a dedicated blood supply to provide the oxygen and other essential nutrients they require in order to grow beyond a certain size (generally 1–2 mm^{3}).

 Tumors induce blood vessel growth (angiogenesis) by secreting various growth factors (e.g. VEGF) and proteins.
 Growth factors such as bFGF and VEGF can induce capillary growth into the tumor, which some researchers suspect supply required nutrients, allowing for tumor expansion.
 Unlike normal blood vessels, tumor blood vessels are dilated with an irregular shape.
 Other clinicians believe angiogenesis really serves as a waste pathway, taking away the biological end products secreted by rapidly dividing cancer cells.
 In either case, angiogenesis is a necessary and required step for transition from a small harmless cluster of cells, often said to be about the size of the metal ball at the end of a ball-point pen, to a large tumor.
 Angiogenesis is also required for the spread of a tumor, or metastasis.
 Single cancer cells can break away from an established solid tumor, enter the blood vessel, and be carried to a distant site, where they can implant and begin the growth of a secondary tumor.
 Evidence now suggests the blood vessel in a given solid tumor may, in fact, be mosaic vessels, composed of endothelial cells and tumor cells.
 This mosaicity allows for substantial shedding of tumor cells into the vasculature, possibly contributing to the appearance of circulating tumor cells in the peripheral blood of patients with malignancies.
 The subsequent growth of such metastases will also require a supply of nutrients and oxygen and a waste disposal pathway.

 Endothelial cells have long been considered genetically more stable than cancer cells.
-This genomic stability confers an advantage to targeting endothelial cells using antiangiogenic therapy, compared to chemotherapy directed at cancer cells, which rapidly mutate and acquire drug resistance to treatment.
-For this reason, endothelial cells are thought to be an ideal target for therapies directed against them.
+This genomic stability confers an advantage to targeting endothelial cells using anti-angiogenic therapy, compared to chemotherapy directed at cancer cells, which rapidly mutate and acquire drug resistance to treatment.
+Thus, endothelial cells are thought to be an ideal target for therapies against cancer..
+Currently, there have been multiple clinical trials using anti-angiogenic therapies in combination with other therapeutic agents (e.g chemotherapy for treatment of various cancers.